1984 San Diego Padres season: Regular season

 The Padres won their first four games of the season, and were 9–2 before leaving on their first road trip.
 They were 18–11 before losing seven in a row, their longest losing streak of the season.
 The streak was snapped on May 17, when Wiggins tied an NL record with five stolen bases, and the club swiped a team record of seven in a 5–4 home win over Montreal.
 They were tied for first in the West at the end of May, and were 2 1/2 games up by the end of June.
 After moving back into first place on June 9, they did not relinquish the lead the rest of the season.
 San Diego played at a steady pace, never falling below .500, while their longest winning streak was only six.
+For much of the final two months, they led the division by eight to ten games.
 San Diego clinched the division on September 20, when they beat San Francisco 5–4 behind a three-run homer by pitcher Tim Lollar, and Houston lost to Los Angeles 6–2 three hours later.
 The Padres finished the season with a 92–70 record, winning the NL West division by 12 games.
 It was just the second winning season in the franchise's history.
 The future Hall-of-Famer Gwynn batted .351 to capture the first of his eight NL batting titles, while also gathering 213 hits to shatter the Padres record of 194 established by Gene Richards in 1980.
 Eric Show (15–9, 3.40 ERA) was the only starting pitcher with 15 wins, though the four main starters all recorded at least 11.
 The acquisition of Gossage, who finished the season 10–6 with a 2.90 ERA and 25 saves, was a strong factor in San Diego's 34–24 record in one-run games.